MGL2Rank: Learning to Rank the Importance of Nodes in Road Networks Based on Multi-Graph Fusion

 \section{Conclusion and future work}

-We develop a deep learning-based framework (MGL2Rank) for ranking nodes importance in urban road network.
-In this framework, we first propose a sampling algorithm (MGWalk) that captures the topology of road network and complex associations among road segments by using multi-graph fusion.
-Next, we introduce an efficient encoder network to learn embeddings for the road segments.
-Then, a ranking module is proposed to learn the importance ranking of road segments according to obtained embeddings.
-Finally, we construct a dataset based on the road network of Shenyang city, and our experiment results in this dataset demonstrate that MGL2Rank outperforms typical baseline methods.
-In the future, we plan to explore the road networks of different scales to evaluate our framework.
-In addition, we aim to investigate the potential of our method in addressing other transportation-related problems, such as predicting traffic congestion and optimizing route planning.
+We developed a deep learning-based framework (MGL2Rank) to rank the importance of nodes in urban road networks.
+This framework comprises a sampling algorithm (MGWalk) that captures the topology of the road network and the complex associations between road segments using multi-graph fusion.
+Next, we introduced an efficient encoder network to learn the embeddings of the road segments.
+A ranking module was proposed to learn the importance ranking of the road segments based on the obtained embeddings.
+Finally, we constructed a dataset based on the road network of Shenyang City.
+The results of experiments conducted on this dataset demonstrated that MGL2Rank outperformed typical baseline methods.
+In the future, we plan to explore road networks at different scales to further evaluate our framework.
+We also aim to investigate the potential of our method to address other transportation-related problems such as traffic congestion prediction and route planning optimization.